 A better solution is WiFi that works with your home design, instead of against it.
 Think of a standard router like a speaker.
 You could be playing music loudly in the front of your home, but the office in the back will only hear a faint echo.
 A standard router works the same way—you can only move so far from it before the signal starts to wane, and eventually it’s going to cut out altogether.

-A modular mesh whole home WiFi system is flexible and scalable, giving you a customizable method of expanding your WiFi without the need to add range extenders, which have performance and ease-of-use issues.
+A modular mesh whole home WiFi system is flexible and scalable, giving you a customisable method of expanding your WiFi without the need to add range extenders, which have performance and ease-of-use issues.
 It’s just like installing lighting fixtures to illuminate your home; you can place your nodes anywhere in your home.
 You choose which rooms need the coverage, and when it’s time to add more to extend the signal even further.

 Most mesh systems use a mobile app for a guided setup.—The app walks you through the set-up process for optimal placement of nodes throughout your home.
 It will help you find dead zones, so you can place nodes in those areas that otherwise wouldn’t receive WiFi coverage.
-The mobile app also incorporates some cool features to help you manage your WiFi, such as parental controls, device prioritization, guest access, and more.
+The mobile app also incorporates some cool features to help you manage your WiFi, such as parental controls, device prioritisation, guest access, and more.

 Let’s face it—today’s WiFi routers are often oversized and unsightly, requiring extra space to extend the antennas and creating a mess of cables jutting every which way.
 More often than not, homeowners attempt to disguise them, hiding routers in the closet or behind the TV, which only serves to reduce their wireless network performance.
 Most home WiFi devices, like Linksys Velop, have a much smaller footprint in your home, and actively reduce clutter.
 You can leave them out in plain sight without worrying about them becoming eyesores, because their home-friendly design is unobtrusive enough to blend in with the rest of your décor.